-1.5 To obtain detailed information on specific geophysical methods, ASTM standards, other publications, and references cited in this guide, should be consulted.
+1.4 To obtain detailed information on specific geophysical methods, ASTM standards, other publications, and references cited in this guide, should be consulted.

 1.5 The success of a geophysical survey is dependent upon many factors.
 One of the most important factors is the competence of the person(s) responsible for planning, carrying out the survey, and interpreting the data.
 An understanding of the method's theory, field procedures, and interpretation along with an understanding of the site geology, is necessary to successfully complete a survey.
 Personnel not having specialized training or experience should be cautious about using geophysical methods and should solicit assistance from qualified practitioners.

-1.8 This guide offers an organized collection of information or a series of options and does not recommend a specific course of action.
+1.7 This guide offers an organized collection of information or a series of options and does not recommend a specific course of action.
 This document cannot replace education or experience and should be used in conjunction with professional judgment.
 Not all aspects of this guide may be applicable in all circumstances.
 This ASTM standard is not intended to represent or replace the standard of care by which the adequacy of a given professional service must be judged, nor should this document be applied without consideration of a project's many unique aspects.
 The word “Standard” in the title of this document means only that the document has been approved through the ASTM consensus process.

-1.9 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.8 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

-D420 Guide to Site Characterization for Engineering Design and Construction Purposes
+D420 Guide for Site Characterization for Engineering Design and Construction Purposes